Langlade to Markton:

 There are two footbridges across the river about a quarter-mile from one another, part of the Boy Scout Camp located here.
 We took our time at these rapids, in part to savor the experience, in part because it was intimidating, and in part to capture it from two different camera angles: from the bow of a boat looking out and from the bridges above looking down.
 One of the reasons why our video for this trip is longer than our normal format is to convey the unique experience of such continuous rapids action, and “Boy Scout” is a case in point.

 Things will slow down for about half a mile before and following an abrupt right-bend in the river with some of the biggest boulders yet.
 Then Hanson’s Rapids come roaring in, another set of robust Class II+ whitewater in two pitches comprising a third of a mile full of splashy waves and surf spots.
-We learned from the seasoned folks we’d met while leaving a vehicle at Herb’s Landing that Hanson’s Rapids is the site of an annual slalom course competition called Buttercup that’s been going on for more than fifty years.
+We learned from seasoned folks we’d met on our journey that Hanson’s Rapids is the site of an annual slalom course competition called Buttercup that’s been going on for more than fifty years.
 I may not have the full quote right, but we learned something along the lines of, “The river teaches you how to float in a boat, but slalom teaches you how to paddle.”

 The landing is on river-left around a small left-bend after the big waves, to a sandy beach that’s down a road down a small hill from the supper club.
-You’re not supposed to have your own vehicle down there, as it’s a popular place for outfitters.
-Instead, you’re to schlep your gear up the hill to the parking area above – a small token to pay for the price of admission.
+Reminder: this is private property, so you will need to obtain permission to use it ahead of time.

 What we liked: